l3shyyy/ProxyLogon-Useful-PowershellScripts/README.md

 **.\ScheduledTaskChecker.ps1**

 # PCAL Audit (Password Change at Logon Audit)
-A simple script you can run to verify what users are set to change their password at next logon.
+Description: A simple script you can run to verify what users are set to change their password at next logon.

 Usage:
 .\PCALAudit.ps1

+Results will be found at C:\Temp\ChangePasswordAtNextLogon.csv